nttdots/go-dots/README.md

      -json $GOPATH/src/github.com/nttdots/go-dots/dots_client/sampleMitigationRequestDraftCallHome.json

 ##  Telemetry
 The telemetry aims to enrich DOTS signal channel protocol with various telemetry attributes allowing optimal DDoS attack mitigation.
 The telemetry specifies the normal traffic baseline and attack traffic telemetry attributes a DOTS client can convey to its DOTS server in the mitigation request, the mitigation status telemetry attributes a DOTS server can communicate to a DOTS client, and the mitigation efficacy telemetry attributes a DOTS client can communicate to a DOTS server.
-The telemetry contains `Telemetry Setup Configuration` and `Telemetry Pre-mitigation`
+The telemetry contains `Telemetry Setup Configuration` and `Telemetry Pre-or-ongoing-mitigation`

 ### Client Controller [telemmetry_setup_request] (Telemetry Setup Configuration)